johann-wagner/data-projects-template/README.md

-# Data Projects
+# Data Projects Template

-This space is for all things curious and experimental.
+This space is for developing templates for future data projects.

-0-00_setup_and_configuration.R is an R script that calls in all relevant R packages.
+0-00_setup_and_configuration.R is an R script that calls in common R packages and explains their use cases.

-1-01_web_scraping.R produces two frequency bar chart plots of ANU Programs and Courses Learning Outcomes for all the courses that Johann has enrolled in so far.
+1-01_project_name.R is the main template for exploratory data analysis.